 Books available via any of these sources or commercially available should be ordered direct by students; there is no need to submit the Alternate Textbook Request Form for that book.
-To order accessible electronic books directly from Bookshare, the National Library Service, Project Gutenberg or Vital Source, go to the relevant link below and order your book:
+To order accessible electronic books directly from Bookshare, the National Library Service, Project Gutenberg or Vital Source, go to the relevant link below and order the book:

-- "is a network of regional and subregional libraries provides a free library service to persons who are unable to use standard printed material because of visual or physical disabilities.
+- "Is a network of regional and subregional libraries provides a free library service to persons who are unable to use standard printed material because of visual or physical disabilities.
 Library patrons can expect to borrow audio or braille books such as they might find in print at a local public library.
 Books and magazines in audio form (talking books) and braille are delivered to eligible readers by postage-free mail and are returned in the same manner.
 Specially designed phonographs and cassette players are also loaned free to persons who borrow talking books from their library."

-- "offers over 40,000 free ebooks: choose among free epub books, free kindle books, download them or read them online.
+- "Offers over 40,000 free ebooks: choose among free epub books, free kindle books, download them or read them online.
 We carry high quality ebooks: All our ebooks were previously published by bona fide publishers.
 We digitized and diligently proofread them with the help of thousands of volunteers."

-- "is an e-textbook platform that uses VitalSource Bookshelf which can be accessed online or via download, and is not tied to any one type of device.
+- "Is an e-textbook platform that uses VitalSource Bookshelf which can be accessed online or via download, and is not tied to any one type of device.
 Bookshelf apps are available for Windows, Mac, iOS, and Android.
 These applications are also industry leaders in accessibility for disabled students.
 Information about accessibility and VitalSource can be found at the VitalSource Accessibility Support page - https://get.vitalsource.com/accessibility."